analogjs/analog/apps/docs-app/docs/getting-started.md

 ## Updating to the latest version

-There are two methods for upgrading an Analog application.
-You have the option to utilize the `ng update @analogjs/platform` command to Upgrade a standalone project, or you can make use of the Nx migrate command, which is `nx migrate @analogjs/platform`.
+You can use the `ng update` command for an Angular CLI workspace, or the `nx migrate` command for updating within an Nx workspace.

 <Tabs groupId="app-upgrader">
   <TabItem label="ng update" value="ng-update">